JCataclisma/JC_ScrapMap/README.md

 This package intentionally contains no road helper, terrain hook, exporter, administrator prompt, recovery backup, or game-side diagnostic workflow.
-The previous helper-based releases remain separate and are not modified by this release candidate.
+The previous helper-based releases remain separate and are not modified by this release.

 ## Release-candidate status

-This is the `0.9.3-rc3` release candidate.
+This is the `0.9.6` working version.
 Prisoner camps and ordinary lootable ruins remain in their existing separate layers.
 Selected-save details can be expanded or collapsed to leave more room for layer controls.
 The new Underground entrances layer identifies surface access areas; underground maps